Affordable aids

 Should you wait for Medicare to cover hearing aids?

 Presently, Medicare offers no coverage for hearing aids.
-In fact, Medicare coverage for hearing aids and related services was expressly excluded from the Social Security Act of 1965, meaning it would literally take an act of Congress to change it.
+In fact, Medicare coverage for hearing aids and related services was expressly excluded from the Social Security Act of 1965, meaning it would literally take an Act of Congress to change it.
 The Biden administration’s Build Back Better Act—a vast omnibus bill that included the addition of hearing aid coverage under Medicare—was passed by the U.S. House in late-2021 but died in the Senate.
 While it seems likely Medicare will one day provide at least some coverage for hearing aids, we definitely don’t recommend waiting; currently, there are no promising changes on the legislative horizon.

 In the meantime, let’s see how you can get affordable hearing aids to help you now.